 1. Jack of All Trades, Master of “One”.

 Don’t let the subhead deceive you.
-It means that there is no problem whatsoever in knowing a little bit of everything in a particular industry.
-The problem arises when you fail to concentrate on one niche and stand out in it or when you’re comfortable knowing a little bit of almost everything but not knowing nearly everything about one.
+There is no problem whatsoever in knowing a little bit of everything in a particular industry.
+The problem arises when you fail to concentrate on one niche and stand out or when you’re comfortable knowing a little bit of almost everything but not knowing nearly everything about one.

 Being the proverbial “jack of all trades” is not the problem; being the “master of none” is.
 It may make you a favorite of your colleagues who always seek advice on all matters, but what does it do to your career trajectory?

-Well, it is sure to make climbing higher up the ladder very hard, and you might end up shifting career paths too often and in a hurry.
-You should instead invest your attention and energy into becoming the master of “one.”
+Well, it is sure to make climbing higher up the ladder very hard, and you might shift career paths too often and in a hurry.
+Instead, you should invest your attention and energy into becoming the master of “one.”